-The intent of Numerator 1 is to assess if the patient has been prescribed at least one high-risk medication.
+The intent of the numerator is to assess if the patient has either been prescribed at least two of the same high-risk medication in Table 1, received two or more prescriptions on different days, where the sum of days supply exceeds 90 days, for medications in the same medication class in Table 2.
+The intent of the measure is to assess if the submitting provider ordered the high-risk medication(s).
+If the patient had a high-risk medication previously prescribed by another provider, they would not be counted towards the numerator unless the submitting provider also ordered a high-risk medication for them.
 Cumulative Medication Duration - an individual's total number of medication days over a specific period; the period counts multiple prescriptions with gaps in between, but does not count the gaps during which a medication was not dispensed.